bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 4. What is the purpose of using functions in code?
 5. What is JSON data?

-You may need to look up an answer but, you are expected to be able to answer all these questions.
+You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.
-Skipping this section *will* prevent you from passing this challenge.

 ## Instructions